-A mesh is a synthetic implant that is usually made from a non-absorbable polypropylene (plastic) material.
-It is known as multiple names such as a tape, sling, patch, ribbon, graft or hammock.
-A mesh is used to support and hold your urethra, similar to the function of ligaments that are weakened in the case of incontinence.
+A mesh implant is used to support and hold your urethra, similar to the function of ligaments that are weakened in the case of incontinence.
 It will stay in your body permanently as it is non-absorbable.

-Both these methods have been shown to have an average success rate of 80% up to 5 years.
-The diagram below shows how the mesh is inserted in the MUS procedure.
+The diagram below shows how the mesh is inserted in the MUS retropubic procedure.

 Unfortunately, all surgical procedures have complications and risks.
 The most common complications from mesh surgery include:

-mesh erosion through the vagina (also called exposure, extrusion or protrusion)
+mesh erosion through your vagina (also called exposure, extrusion or protrusion)